llxxbb/Nature-Demo/doc/pay-the-bill.md

 The `payment` will record the user each pay info.

 The `orderAccount` is used to mark the order pay state.
-It's also a state `meta`. but it's body is not empty!
-That mean it need implement converter manually.
+It's also a state `meta`.

 ## Define `converter`